A clear, repeatable structure that teachers and children can trust.

 It’s Nothing New

-The heart of Big Maths.
-Every new concept is introduced as an extension of something the child already knows, using child-friendly, often visual strategies that frame and simplify new learning.
-No leaps.
-No surprises.
-No gaps.
+Every new concept is introduced as an extension of something the child already knows, using child-friendly strategies that reduce anxiety and make learning feel familiar.

 Calculation

-Why CLIC works: Each element builds on the one before it.
-Counting develops the number sense that Learn Its depend on.
-Learn Its provide the instant recall that It’s Nothing New connects to new learning.
-And Calculation applies everything in context.
-It’s a single, coherent flow, not four separate activities.
+Why CLIC works: Counting develops the number sense that Learn Its depend on.
+Learn Its provide instant recall.
+It’s Nothing New connects that secure knowledge to new learning.
+Calculation applies everything in context.

 “It’s Nothing New”: confidence before content

 Once a concept has been introduced, children secure it in long-term memory through spaced practice resources.
-These appear as appropriate to each skill, not every skill needs every type, because Big Maths only provides resources that genuinely serve the learning.
+These resources appear where they genuinely serve the learning.

 Repeat